dustin10/VichUploaderBundle/docs/usage.md

      object after the form is submitted.
 This should *not* be persisted to the database, but you *do* need to annotate it.

-The `UploadableField` annotation has a few options.
+The `UploadableField` attribute has a few options.
 They are as follows:

 * `mapping`: required, the mapping name specified in the bundle configuration to use;
 * `fileNameProperty`: required, the property that will contain the name of the uploaded file;